Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 3. Draw Length

-Another factor to consider when choosing a recurve bow is the draw length.
+Another factor to consider when choosing the best recurve bows is the draw length.
 This is how far back you can pull the bowstring.
 If you draw a bow too short or too long, it can negatively affect your accuracy, shooting form, comfort, and arrow performance.

 You can easily calculate your draw length by stretching both arms out.
 Let someone measure from the tip of your middle finger to the tip of the other middle finger.
 Divide that number by 2.5.
 The result is your draw length.
 When you choose arrows, you will need to add 1 to 2 inches to your draw length to get the right arrow length.